ayberkt/project-euler/README.md

 # Project Euler

 My solutions to Project Euler challenges.
-Some are quite ugly but they work though which is nice...
+Some may be ugly/messy but they all solve their corresponding challenges in under a minute.

+## License

+You are welcome to freely use and re-distribute the code here.
+If you take an entire solution, I would appreciate attribution.